umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Document-Types/index.md

 The first step in any Umbraco site is to create a **Document Type**.
 A **Document Type** is a data container in Umbraco where you can add **Properties** (data fields/attributes) to input data.
 Each **Property** has a **Data Type** like text string, number or rich text body.
 Umbraco outputs the input data using **Templates**.

-You can add the following common properties to a **Document Type**:
+These are some of the most common properties you would add to a **Document Type**:

 * Page title
 * Sub Heading